Solafune-Inc/solafune-tools/README.md

 <img src="https://solafune-contents.s3.ap-northeast-1.amazonaws.com/Solafune+Tools+Logo.png" width="300">
 </h1><br>

-### solafune_tools: Internal Geodata Creation and Management Tools
+### solafune_tools: Open tools for solafune's developers and solafune's hackers where can share developed tools in geospatial data

-This package contains tools to download STAC catalogs and Sentinel-2 imagery from Planetary Computer and assembling it into a cloudless mosaic.
-Other tools will be added in the future.
+This library packages is an integrated open source tools for solafune's developers, solafune's hackers, scientist, engineer, students and anyone who interested in doing geospatial data analysis.
+The solafune-tools contains many tools to help you develop your analyis like for downloading STAC catalogs and Sentinel-2 imagery (from Planetary Computer) then assembing it into a cloudless mosaic, competition_tools, community_tools, and other tools in geospatial data analysis.
+We are welcome for your contribution in this development of geospatial tools.
+Other tools also will be added in the futures.

 #### Oct 2024: Added a panoptic metric